Moscow’s secret fashion police: Russians arrested for wearing yellow and blue

-Two men in Moscow have been arrested and face substantial fines for donning yellow and blue clothing, the colours of the Ukrainian flag, Russian media has reported.
+Two men in Moscow have been arrested and face substantial fines for donning yellow and blue clothing, the colours of the Ukrainian flag, Russian media have reported.

 The detentions come as the Russian authorities continue to display increased paranoia over protests against Moscow's attack on Ukraine.